Making bread has to be one of the most satisfying experiences, and so I want to show you how to make homemade bread.

 Bread Baking for Beginners

-The first thing I would say about making bread is to relax, because you can always fix things if they go wrong.
+The first thing I would say about making bread is to relax.

-In my book, any kind of bread is good bread.
+In my book, any kind of bread is good bread, and worth at least trying.

 First off there are different types of flour to consider, from bread flours, to rye, and whole wheat flours.